zachseifts/aegir_deployment/README.md

 Of you can use the deploy.sh script like this:

-    ./deploy.sh -s example.com -a aegir.example.com -m /path/to/makefile.make -f /path/to/fabfile.py -p profilename -b NameOfBuild -w master -d localhost
+    ./deploy.sh -s example.com -a aegir.example.com -m /path/to/makefile.make -f /path/to/fabfile.py -p profilename -b NameOfBuild

 And it will do everything automaticaly.
+If you are using remote Aegir instances, run your database on a different server, or use clusters you may need to specify the webserver and database server.
+You can do that by adding the `-w WEBSERVERNAME` and `-d DBSERVERNAME` to the `deploy.sh` command.
+Use `deploy.sh -h` to get the full list of options.

-You can also use individual commands like build\_platform:
+You can also use individual commands like `build\_platform`:

     fab -H aegir.example.com -f /path/to/fabric.py build_platform:makefile=/path/to/makefile.make,buildname=NameOfBuild